-Phase 1 evaluation of the National Severe Behaviour Response Team (SBRT) Program
+Evaluation of the national Severe Behaviour Response Team (SBRT) program

 Duration: December 2015 – September 2017

-The Severe Behaviour Response Team (SBRT) is a national emergency response program for residential aged care facilities to better support residents with extreme and severe behaviours and psychological symptoms of dementia (BPSD).
+The Severe Behaviour Response Team (SBRT) is a national emergency response program for residential aged care facilities to better support residents experiencing very severe behaviours and psychological symptoms of dementia (BPSD).
 The SBRT considers the clinical factors that may underlie the behaviours as well as the care context – including staff skills and confidence as well as environmental design factors – that are known to impact on behaviour.
-Phase 1 of the SBRT ran from November 2015 to June 2016, after which time it has been funded for a further three years.
-Similarly, the evaluation was extended beyond Stage 1 for a further fifteen months to end in September 2017.
+In October 2016 HammondCare commenced national operations of the Dementia Behaviour Advisory Service that complements the SBRT and developed a national partnership called Dementia Support Australia (DSA).

 What we did